polatengin/polatengin/README.md

 ### Why I work at Microsoft

 Microsoft has amazing opportunities and amazing teams!
-I feel myself super lucky that I'm working with one of the bests!..
+I feel myself super lucky that I'm working with one of the bests teams!..

 ### What is my job in Microsoft